SpikeAI/2022-10-04_polychronies_OBSOLETE/content/10_introduction-timing-vision.md

 This fast processing also explains the surprising experiments of fast serial detection which consists in presenting a fast succession of different images and to decode via the EEG if the observer can detect for example the presence of an animal.
 The performances decrease progressively as the frequency of presentation of the images increases.
 However, it has been shown in the macaque that a significant performance could be maintained with an image presentation time of only 14 ms per image [@doi:10.1162/089892901564199].

 This speed of the visual cortex, although surprising, is quite compatible with the latencies that are recorded at the neuro-physiological level.
 Indeed, when an image is presented on the retina, the visual information is rapidly propagated to the thalamus and then to the primary visual cortex takes about 55 ms in the macaque [@doi:10.1007/978-1-4757-9625-4_5].
-This functioning of visual processing as a forward pass is most prominent in fast processing but can be complemented with feedback loops from the higher areas to the sensory areas [@doi:10.1016/S0166-2236(00)01657-X].
+This functioning of visual processing as a forward pass is most prominent in fast processing but can be complemented with feedback loops from the higher areas to the sensory areas [@doi:10/ccv3w2].

-### how timing encodes analogous profile
+### How timing encodes analogous profile

 An important characteristic of neuronal information is that it consists mainly in the transfer of action potentials, or spikes, which consist of brief impulses that propagate along the axons of neurons.
 These have the particularity of being essentially binary in their amplitude (that is to say, they are prototypical, all or nothing).
 An important consequence of the speed of processing is that it implies that it is carried out using only very few spikes.
 Indeed, if we consider that a behavioral response in only 120 ms consists of about ten processing stages following the "forward" pathways of the visual system, then this imposes that the processing in a single area is performed with a reduced number of spikes.